Andrew Moran received his Ph.D. from the University of Dallas. His research interests

 Shakespeare's representations of Reformation-era religious controversies, his metadrama,

 and the relationship between the two

 "Happiness and Supernatural Happiness in The Taming of the Shrew."
 Christian Shakespeare: Question Mark.
 Edited by Michael Scott and Michael Collins.
-Vernon Press, forthcoming.
+(Vernon Press, 2022), 95-112.

 Due Santi and the University of Dallas: Un Piccolo Paradiso.
 Co-editor with Gregory Roper.
 The History Press, 2020.